Text entry interface: Virtual keyboards

 Virtual keyboards are similar to mechanical keyboards, but do not make use of physical keys.
 These may be implemented on systems using a screen or projected onto a surface.
 The individual letters may be selected by touching them as on a touch screen or surface, or by clicking on them with a classical pointing device (a mouse or touchpad), like in the case of virtual computer keyboards.
 Multi-touch screens even support virtual chorded keyboards.

-On-screen keyboards can be used to type and enter data without using the physical keyboard.
+On-screen keyboards can be used to type and enter data without using a physical keyboard.
 An on-screen keyboard may contain all the standard keys including all letters, numbers, symbols, and system keys like Home, End, Insert, Page Up and Page Down, Ctrl, Alt, Caps, and Shift, and can even extend the set of characters available by simulating alternative layouts.
-These keys can be selected using the mouse or another pointing device, or a single key or small group of keys can be used to cycle through the keys on the screen.
+These keys can be selected using the mouse or another pointing device, or a single key or a small group of keys can be used to cycle through the keys on the screen.
 The on-screen keyboard is the most common type of virtual keyboard.
 The accuracy of this keyboard depends only on hitting the right key.
 The main purpose of an on-screen keyboard is to provide an alternative mechanism for disabled users who cannot use a physical keyboard, or to provide text input on devices lacking a physical keyboard, such as smartphones and tablets.

 Virtual keyboards also allow users to enter characters not available on their physical keyboard, enabling support for a number of languages with only one hardware keyboard.

 Devices such as smartphones and tablets come with touchscreens and make use of virtual keyboards.
 Keyboards vary between operating systems but many third-party applications are available to replace the system keyboard.
 Mobile virtual keyboards are often used alongside predictive text.